-Internationally, Canada is a signatory to the United Nations Framework Convention on Climate Change (the "UNFCCC").
+Canada is a signatory to the United Nations Framework Convention on Climate Change (the "UNFCCC").
 All states that are parties to the UNFCCC are represented at the annual Conference of Parties, the objective of which is to adopt and review legal instruments and strategies to implement goals to stabilize GHG concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system.

 In December 2015, UNFCCC members met in Paris, France and agreed to a new climate agreement (the "Paris Agreement").
 Canada ratified the Paris Agreement in October 2016 and the Paris Agreement came into force on November 4, 2016.
 As of January 1, 2019, 184 of the 197 parties to the convention have ratified the Paris Agreement.
-The Paris Agreement's main goal is to hold "the increase in the global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C" overall, though individual country targets designed to meet these levels are not legally binding.
+The Paris Agreement's primary objective is to limit "the increase in the global average temperature to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C." Individual country targets designed to meet these levels are not legally binding.

-On February 12, 2016 at the North American Energy Ministers' meeting, energy ministers from Canada, Mexico and the United States signed a memorandum of understanding on climate change and energy collaboration, and launched a website where information related to the North American energy industry will be aggregated and shared with the public.
-The memorandum of understanding provides that the signatories will collaborate and share information on six key areas: (i) experience and knowledge in the development of reliable, resilient and low-carbon electricity grids; (ii) modeling, deploying and accelerating innovation of clean energy technologies, including renewables; (iii) exchanging information in order to improve energy efficiency for equipment, appliances, industries and buildings, including energy management systems; (iv) exchanging information and promoting joint action to advance the deployment of carbon capture, use and storage; (v) identifying trilateral activities to further climate change adaptation and resilience; and (vi) sharing best practices and seeking methods to reduce emissions from the oil and gas sector, including methane and black carbon.
+At the 2016 North American Energy Ministers' meeting, energy ministers from Canada, Mexico and the United States signed a memorandum of understanding on climate change and energy collaboration, and launched a website where information related to the North American energy industry will be aggregated and shared with the public.
+The memorandum of understanding provides that the signatories will collaborate and share information in six key areas: (i) experience and knowledge in the development of reliable, resilient and low-carbon electricity grids; (ii) modeling, deploying and accelerating innovation of clean energy technologies, including renewables; (iii) exchanging information in order to improve energy efficiency for equipment, appliances, industries and buildings, including energy management systems; (iv) exchanging information and promoting joint action to advance the deployment of carbon capture, use and storage; (v) identifying trilateral activities to further climate change adaptation and resilience; and (vi) sharing best practices and seeking methods to reduce emissions from the oil and gas sector, including methane and black carbon.

 In March 2016, Canada and the United States announced a joint statement to take action on reducing methane emissions.
 The countries committed to reduce methane emissions by 40-45% below 2012 levels by 2025 from the oil and gas sector, and explore new opportunities for additional methane reductions.
+No recent action on this initiative has been taken.

-Canada and nearly 200 countries have also agreed to reduce hydrofluorocarbons ("HFCs") with an amendment to the Montreal Protocol.
-Under the amendment, developed countries will reduce HFC consumption beginning in 2019.
+Canada has also agreed to reduce hydrofluorocarbons ("HFCs") through the Kigali Amendment to the Montreal Protocol.
+The amendment came into force on January 1, 2019 following ratification by 65 countries.
+Under the amendment, developed countries will incrementally reduce HFC consumption beginning with a 10% reduction in 2019, and reaching an 85% reduction by 2036.
 Most developing countries will freeze consumption in 2024, with a small number of developing countries with unique circumstances freezing consumption in 2028.
 The plan also provides financing to certain countries, to help them transition to climate-friendly alternatives.
+Unlike the Paris Agreement, this agreement is legally binding.

-Finally, Canada is part of a global initiative called the Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (the "Coalition"), which has over 100 members.
-The Coalition's mandate is to address short-lived climate pollutants (e.g., black carbon, methane, tropospheric ozone and HFCs) in order to protect human health and the environment and to slow the rate of climate change.
+Canada is part of a global initiative called the Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (the "Coalition"), which has over 100 members.
+The mandate is to address short-lived climate pollutants (e.g., black carbon, methane, tropospheric ozone and HFCs) in order to protect human health and the environment and to slow the rate of climate change.